-- Plus points if you print it on waterproof/tearproof paper OR laminate.
+- Plus points if you print it on waterproof/tearproof paper or have it laminated.
 Or you can print 10-15 copies and hand them out during your stay to anyone who touches your child.

 - Henry really likes the sound of laminated paper being flapped around so at bare minimum this sheet has been a wonderful distraction for him during transport around the hospital.

 Below are of our Surgery/Hospital About Me documents.